Multi-Role Users in Clever

 "You're logged in as a Teacher.
 Switch to Admin view →"

-• Clever SSO identifies users as a type on the /me endpoint, but does not specify a role on login.
+Clever SSO identifies the logged-in user as a type on the /me endpoint, but it does not tell you which role context the user wants at login.

-• Your app is responsible for determining available roles for the user and handling routing or context accordingly.
+Your app is responsible for determining which roles are available and routing the user appropriately.

 FAQs

-A: No. The roles array includes all roles the user holds.
-There’s no designated "primary" role in Clever v3.x.
+No. The roles object includes all roles the user holds.
+Clever v3.x does not define a primary role.

-Q: Should I consolidate or separate user accounts per role?
+Should I consolidate or separate accounts by role?

-A: You’ll likely need to refactor logic that assumes a single role per user account/ID, update permission systems, and user IDs for teacher, staff, and district admin users.
+You will likely need to refactor any logic that assumes a user has only one role.
+You may also need to update permission handling and user-ID assumptions for teacher, staff, and district admin users.